kahnchana/fpga_project/README.md

 7) mvnz X, Y (move Y to X when ALU output is not nil: can be used to implement while loops easily)

 Can add more instructions here if we need.

+## Reference
+Followed the guide on "reference.pdf".
+The architecture built is illustrated in it.